CAT 2017 NEWS

 Questions were also asked from the field of engineering (as I have done B.Tech).
 For example:

-Also they asked what I have done in my engineering, what all activities I had organized in my college.
-In the last they asked me few questions about my internship.
-I would suggest that the CAT aspirants must read newspaper as much as possible; as most of the questions in the interview are based on current affairs.
-Secondly one should go through their engineering period as there is high probability that questions will be asked on it.
+Also, they asked what I have done in my engineering, what all activities I had organized in my college.
+In the last, they asked me few questions about my internship.
+I would suggest that the CAT aspirants must read the newspaper as much as possible; as most of the questions in the interview are based on current affairs.
+Secondly one should go through their engineering period as there is a high probability that questions will be asked about it.

 For all of you preparing for CAT 2017, we have cur ...

 As expected based on previous year trends, CAT 201 ...

 A well-curated Resume can earn you brownie point. ...